Objectives and Competencies

 • The generic competencies included in Royal Decree 1393/2007, of 29 October, which establishes the organization of official higher education.

-• The generic competencies of the University of Almeria (approved by the Governing Council on 17 July 2008).
-These are transversal competencies common to all the degrees.
+• The generic competencies of the University of Almeria (approved by the Governing Council on 17 June 2008).
+These are cross-curricular competencies common to all the degrees.

 • The specific competencies of the degree.
 These competencies are detailed in the degree’s report and are related to its particular subjects.
 Some of these competencies may have been agreed at the Andalusian regional level, or for certain degrees, they may be regulated at the state level.